 News and events about White House Farm, Maurice Foster’s garden and arboretum in Kent, England

-Welcome to the first White House Farm biennial newsletter, for Friends of White House Farm.
+Welcome to the second White House Farm biennial newsletter, for Friends of White House Farm.
 This comes to you as an email twice yearly if you enter your email address here.

-The day is intended for students or recent graduates of horticulture/botany, but all plantspeople are welcome: if you’d like to attend, please contact Clare L. E. Foster here.
+With WHF Trustee Chris Lane (grafts), Peter Schotter (seeds) and Maurice Foster (cuttings).
+The study day is intended for students or recent graduates of horticulture/botany interested in practical hands-on propagation: if you’d like to attend, please contact Clare L. E. Foster here.
+The day is free of charge: bring a packed lunch.